AngryDataGirl/Cheat-Sheets/README.md

-# A-hitchiker-s-guide-to-code
+# Code Templates and Patterns

-Code snippets, clearly explained stuff and things I've had to google - for the non technical person who finds themselves programming somehow!
+Code snippets with comments.